Jasbir96/Batches/PP_12_21/JS/Module_3_Promises/raw/facts/promises/promisesfacts.md

                         nothing=> undefined
                         Error-> error
                         Promise-> promise
-* why are promises are actual better then callbacks??
+* why are promises are actual better then callbacks
+* promise cb priority is more then normal async fns
+* promise can be resolved /rejected once in a life time